-Once a parliament the NIC will publish a National Infrastructure Assessment (NIA).
-The NIA will analyse the UK’s long-term economic infrastructure needs, outline a strategic vision over the next 30 years and set out recommendations for how identified needs should be met.
+Once a parliament, the Commission will publish a National Infrastructure Assessment.
+The Assessment will analyse the UK’s long-term economic infrastructure needs, outline a strategic vision over the next 30 years and set out recommendations for how identified needs should be met.

-The Commission is developing the NIA in two key stages:
+The Commission is developing the Assessment in two key stages:

 Vision and Priorities

-The first stage of the NIA process will be to determine a ‘vision’ of the UK up to 2050, to identify long-term infrastructure needs in light of that vision and to highlight priority areas for action over the medium-term.
+The first stage of the process was to determine a ‘vision’ of the UK up to 2050, to identify long-term infrastructure needs in light of that vision and to highlight priority areas for action over the medium-term.
 This interim Assessment – Congestion, Capacity, Carbon: Priorities for National Infrastructure – was published on 13 October 2017.

 A National Infrastructure Assessment

-The Commission will consult widely on the Vision and Priorities report to inform its final conclusions on the UK’s infrastructure needs and priorities to 2050.
+The Commission is consulting widely on the interim report to inform its final conclusions on the UK’s infrastructure needs and priorities to 2050.
 The National Infrastructure Assessment will be published in 2018, containing recommendations for how the identified infrastructure needs and priorities should be addressed.
 Government will be required to formally respond to the recommendations made.

-The Comission will develop a NIA in line with its objectives:
+The Comission will develop the National Infrastructure Assessment in line with its objectives:

 - Support sustainable economic growth across all regions of the UK;